 - 3.2.1.
 Hinckley and Bosworth Borough Council formally designated the whole of Stoke Golding parish and some area beyond the parish boundary as an NDP area in June 2016. - 3.2.2.
 Since designation, the NDP Steering Group have gathered a range of evidence and undertaken significant consultation with local communities and other key stakeholders to identify the issues and opportunities that need to be addressed in the NDP.
 This has included a site identification and assessment process. - 3.2.3.
 The first step in the SEA process was the development of a Scoping Report, which was published for consultation in July 2020.
 The SEA process is being delivered by AECOM as part of the Locality Technical Support Programme. - 3.2.4.
-AECOM has worked alongside the NDP steering group to identify and appraise any reasonable alternatives, to ensure that the SEA helps to inform the approaches and policies within the draft Plan.
+Subsequently, AECOM worked alongside the NDP Steering Group to identify and appraise any reasonable alternatives, to ensure that the SEA helps to inform the approaches and policies within the draft Plan. - 3.2.5.
+The next step involved the development of an Environmental Report which involved an assessment of the Regulation 149 NDP and accompanied the Regulation 14 consultation of the plan.
+The Regulation 14 Environmental Report set out a number of recommendations to improve the effectiveness of the NDP against the SEA framework. - 3.2.6.
+Following the Regulation 14 consultation, the Parish Council have made a number of amendments to the draft plan and the Environmental Report has been updated to reflect these changes.
+As a result, the reasonable alternatives have been revisited and the assessment of the draft plan revised to reflect the Regulation 16 version.